-We'll respond to your complaint within 15 business days.
-If more time is needed to collect necessary information or complete any further investigation required, we will agree with you a reasonable alternative timeframe.
+nib Customer Relations, PO Box A975 Sydney South NSW 1235, Australia nib will acknowledge your complaint within 5 business days and provide you with the contact details of the person handling your complaint.
+We will respond to your complaint within 15 business days.
+If more time is needed to collect necessary information or complete any further investigation required, nib will agree with you a reasonable alternative timeframe.